|Riding Level||Beginner - Expert|

 The Ride Crook is a really fun well-balanced freestyle board that is very snappy poppy and playful but still offers stability between the feet.
-It didn’t have that Ride Ultra damp feeling which made it feel a little more lively underfoot for a freestyle to jib board.
-It’s been a low cost favorite in the past and it’s very close to how the Ride Kink Rides.
+It didn’t have that Ride Ultra damp feeling which made it feel a little more lively underfoot for freestyle to jib board.
+It’s been a low-cost favorite in the past and it’s very close to how the Ride Kink Rides.

 Conditions: Soft Snow one day and primarily hard snow with some softer snow the next.